clyso/chorus/docker-compose/README.md

     ERROR: Bucket 'test' does not exist
     ERROR: S3 error: 404 (NoSuchBucket): The specified bucket does not exist
     ```
-7. Enable replication for bucket:
+6. See `test` bucket avaiable for replication:
     ```shell
+    % chorctl repl buckets -u user1 -f main -t follower BUCKET
+    test
+    ```
+7. Enable replication for the bucket:
+    ```shell
     chorctl repl add -u user1 -b test -f main -t follower
     ```
-    Check replication progress with `chorctl dash`
+8. Check replication progress with:
-8. Check that data is synced to the follower:
     ```shell
+    chorctl dash
+    ```
+9. Check that data is actually replicated to the follower:
+    ```shell
     s3cmd ls s3://test -c ./docker-compose/s3cmd-follower.conf
     ```
-9. Now do some live changes to bucket using proxy:
+10. Now do some live changes to bucket using proxy:
     ```shell
     s3cmd del s3://test/agent-conf.yaml -c ./docker-compose/s3cmd-proxy.conf
     ```
-10. List main and follower contents again to see that the file was removed from both.
+11. List main and follower contents again to see that the file was removed from both.
 Feel free to play around with storages using `s3cmd` and preconfigured configs [s3cmd-main.conf](./s3cmd-main.conf) [s3cmd-follower.conf](./s3cmd-follower.conf) [s3cmd-proxy.conf](./s3cmd-proxy.conf).

 ## Where to go next
 Replace S3 credentials in [./s3-credentials.yaml](./s3-credentials.yaml) with your own s3 storages and start docker-compose without fake backends: